netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 </rpc-reply>
 ~~~

 ## Trace Context extension versioning

 This extension refers to the {{W3C-Trace-Context}} trace context capability.
 The W3C traceparent and tracestate headers include the notion of versions.
 It would be desirable for a NETCONF client to be able to discover the one or multiple versions of these headers supported by a server.
-We would like to achieve this goal avoiding the definition of new NETCONF capabilities for each headers' version.

-We define a pair YANG modules (ietf-trace-ctx-traceparent-1.0.yang and ietf-trace-ctx-tracestate-1.0.yang) that MUST be included in the YANG library per {{RFC8525}} of the NETCONF server supporting the NETCONF Trace Context extension.
+To achieve this goal, and to avoid having to define a new NETCONF extension for each headers versions, we define a pair of YANG modules (ietf-trace-ctx-traceparent-1.0.yang and ietf-trace-ctx-tracestate-1.0.yang) that MUST be included in the YANG library per {{RFC8525}} of the NETCONF server supporting the NETCONF Trace Context extension.
 These capabilities that will refer to the headers' supported versions.
 Future updates of this document could include additional YANG modules for new headers' versions.

 # YANG Modules

+This document defines three YANG modules:
+  - YANG module for ietf-trace-context structure as mentioned in section 2.1
+  - YANG module for traceparent header version as mentioned in section 2.2
+  - YANG module for tracestate header version as mentioned in section 2.2

-## YANG module for trace-context-error-info structure
+## YANG module for ietf-trace-context structure

 ~~~~ yang
 {::include src/yang/ietf-trace-context.yang}